CrayLabs/SmartSim/doc/ss_logger.rst

 ========
 Overview
 ========
-SmartSim supports logging experiment activity through a :ref:`logging API<dead_link>` accessible via the SmartSim `log` module.
+SmartSim supports logging experiment activity through a logging API accessible via the SmartSim `log` module.
 The SmartSim logger, backed by Python logging, enables real-time logging of experiment activity **to stdout** and/or **to file**, with multiple verbosity levels for categorizing log messages.